rich-context-competition/rich-context-book-2019/combined_chapters/rich_context_book.md

 followed by a scoring function which takes into account the prominence of a candidate in foreground and background corpora.

+We now provide some possible directions of improvement for each component of our submission.
+For dataset extraction, the most promising avenue of improvement is to improve the NER model, and the most promising avenue to improve the NER model is to collect less noisy data.
+We effectively have distantly supervised training data for the NER model, and the first thing to try would be directly annotating papers with dataset mentions to provide a clearer signal for the NER model.
+As mentioned previously and discussed in Chapters 5 and 8, the dataset mentions provided are not located in the text, and are simply extracted strings.
+Given these strings, labels in the actual text can be created by searching for the provided string.
+However, this is a noisy process, as the string may occur multiple times in the document, and all occurrences may or may not be correct dataset mentions.
+This is especially problematic when the string is a common word (e.g. "time").
+Therefore, directly annotating the strings in the full text (i.e. providing character offsets for the strings) would help to reduce the noise in the NER data.
+For research area prediction, it would help to include signals beyond just the paper title for predicting the field of study.
+The difficulty here is finding labeled training data that includes richer signals like abstract text and paper keywords.
+For method prediction, exploring the use of open information extraction is a potential avenue of future research.
+Additionally, it would be helpful to clarify what exactly is meant by a method, as it is currently unclear what a successful method extraction looks like.
+The main lesson learned is that, when presented with noisy, distantly supervised, real-world data, to produce a production-quality system, it becomes very important to (1) have a high-confidence evaluation dataset, and (2) look for other data sources that are similar enough to the task at hand to be useful.
+Taking steps towards both of these objectives are promising avenues of future work.

+As discussed in Chapter 1 and throughout, the dataset extraction discussed in this report is intended to be part of a broader effort to create infrastructure and tools that will aid in the discovery and usage of datasets in social science research.
+This is critical to enable reproduciblity, collaboration, and effective use of data.
+We look forward to seeing what comes out of this project as a whole, and how AI techniques can be leveraged to have positive impact in the social sciences.

 [Acknowledgments](#sec:acknowledgements)
 ===============